Trans World Airlines: Retired fleet

-TWA, at one time, also held orders for the BAC-Aérospatiale Concorde, Sud Aviation Caravelle, Boeing 2707, and the Airbus A330-300.
+TWA, at one time, also held orders for both the BAC-Aérospatiale Concorde and Boeing 2707 supersonic transports (SST) as well as the Sud Aviation Caravelle and the Airbus A330-300.
 The remaining A330 orders were eventually converted to A318 orders.
-TWA, along with Southwest Airlines and USAir, are the only major U.S.-based airlines to never have operated the McDonnell Douglas DC-10.
+TWA, along with Alaska Airlines, Braniff International, Southwest Airlines and USAir, are the only major U.S.-based airlines to never have operated the McDonnell Douglas DC-10 as TWA chose the Lockheed L-1011 instead.